scikit-mine/scikit-mine/docs/sklearn_compat.rst

 Preprocessing
 -------------
-The Preprocessing module implements a set of Transformers/Encoders to get you from raw data to a more advanced, structured kind of data : the kind a data that is easily manageable and prone to give you the best performance.
+The :ref:`preprocessing` module implements a set of Transformers/Encoders to get you from raw data to a more advanced, structured kind of data : the kind a data that is easily manageable and prone to give you the best performance.